-During fiscal year 2023, the Bank processed 48 new loan commitments.
-The interest rate was set or reset on 1,749 loans in fiscal year 2023 for new loans and maturity extensions.
-The Bank processed 126 prepayments and 36,082 loan payments in fiscal year 2023.
+During fiscal year 2024, the Bank processed 52 new loan commitments.
+The interest rate was set or reset on 1,746 loans for new loans and maturity extensions.
+The Bank processed 47 prepayments and 57,922 loan payments.

 Management Controls